qinyanjuidavid/Dockerizing-Django/README.md

 - Docker creates it's own isolated network where the containers are running
 - Those containers can talk to each other using container name
 - `docker network ls` shows auto generated networks
-- 'docker network create mongo-network' creating a docker network
+- `docker network create mongo-network` creating a docker network
 - `docker network rm NameOfTheNetwork` To delete a network

 ### Docker Postgres